Teaching Agents how to Map: Spatial Reasoning for Multi-Object Navigation: RELATED WORK

 In \cite{DBLP:conf/iclr/JaderbergMCSLSK17}, unsupervised objectives are introduced, such as pixel or action features and reward prediction. \cite{aux_pointgoal_custom} introduce self-supervised auxiliary tasks to speed up the training on \textit{PointGoal}.
 They augment the base agent from~\cite{wijmans2019dd} with an inverse dynamics estimator as in~\cite{pathak2017curiosity}, a temporal distance predictor, and an action-conditional contrastive module, which must differentiate between positives, i.e.~real observations that occur after the given sequence, and negatives, i.e.~observations sampled from other timesteps. \cite{ye2021auxiliary} introduce auxiliary tasks for \textit{ObjectGoal}, building on top of~\cite{aux_pointgoal_custom} and introduce the action distribution prediction and generalized inverse dynamics tasks and coverage prediction.

-Our work belongs to the group of supervised auxiliary tasks, with an application to 3D complex and photo-realistic environments, which was not the case of concurrent methods.
+Our work belongs to the group of supervised auxiliary tasks, with an application to 3D complex and photo-realistic environments, which was not the case of most concurrent methods.
 We also specifically target the learning of mapping and spatial reasoning through additional supervision, which has not been the scope of previous approaches.

-\section{Learning to map}
+\section{LEARNING TO MAP}

-We target the \textit{Multi-ON} task~\cite{DBLP:conf/nips/WaniPJCS20}, where an agent is required to reach a sequence of target objects in a certain order, and which was used for a recent challenge organized in the context of the CVPR 2021 Embodied AI Workshop.
+We target the \textit{Multi-ON} task~\cite{DBLP:conf/nips/WaniPJCS20}, where an agent is required to reach a sequence of target objects, more precisely coloured cylinders, in a certain order, and which was used for a recent challenge organized in the context of the CVPR 2021 Embodied AI Workshop.
 Compared to much easier tasks like \textit{PointGoal} or (Single) \textit{Object Navigation}, \textit{Multi-ON} requires more difficult reasoning capacities, in particular mapping the position of an object once it has been seen.
-The following capacities are necessary to ensure optimal performance: (i) mapping the object, i.e. storing it in a suitable latent memory representation; (ii) retrieving this location on request and using it for navigation and planning.
-This also requires to decide when to retrieve this information, i.e.~solving a correspondence problem between sub goals and memory representation.
+The following capacities are necessary to ensure optimal performance: (i) mapping the object, i.e. storing it in a suitable latent memory representation; (ii) retrieving this location on request and using it for navigation and planning, including deciding when to retrieve this information, i.e.~solving a correspondence problem between sub-goals and memory representation.

-The agent deals with sequences of objects that are randomly placed within the environment.
-At each time step, it only knows about the next object to find, which is updated when reached.
+The agent deals with sequences of objects that are randomly placed in the environment.
+At each time step, it only knows the class of the next target, which is updated when reached.
 The episode lasts until either the agent has found all objects in the correct order or the time limit is reached.